 🍽️ Presentation Tips

-The visual appeal of presenting a perfectly baked brie is as important as the flavor itself.
+The visual appeal of presenting a perfectly baked brie is as important as the flavor itself, with the golden-brown pastry and honey glaze creating an inviting contrast.
 Here are some tips to ensure yours looks as good as it tastes:

 - Score the top of the puff pastry before baking in a lattice or any design you prefer to allow the steam to escape and give it an elegant finish.